-Gerry Beauchemin wrote in Anchor One these words on page 25: “Belief in endless punishment was not the predominant view of the Christian world during its first 500 years when Jesus’ followers read the Scriptures in the Original Greek!”
+Gerry Beauchemin wrote in Anchor One these words: “Belief in endless punishment was not the predominant view of the Christian world during its first 500 years when Jesus’ followers read the Scriptures in the Original Greek!”

 What happened in the 1800’s that began to shift thinking back to the prevailing views of the early Church?
 It’s a complex story, but simply stated a Scottish Pastor and writer named George McDonald came on the scene.
 McDonald was a prolific writer and speaker, authoring almost 100 fiction and non-fiction books.
 In fact, during the latter part of the 1800’s McDonald was a more popular writer than Charles Dickens!
 Vast numbers of people in the western world read McDonald’s writings.
 He clearly taught, preached, and wrote that God will eventually save all humanity.

 One such scholarly book is titled The Doctrine of Apokatastasis by a female Italian theologian, Ilaria L.C.
 Rameli.
-Her book is only 900+ pages in length and sells for the remarkably low price of approximately $350.00!
+Her book is only 900+ pages in length and sells for the remarkably low price of approximately $350.00 (USD)!
 The word apokatastasis in the title comes from Acts 3: 19 – 21 in the New Testament where the original Greek language word apokatastasis is translated as the English word “restoration.”
-I’m sure you’ll want to rush out right after this meeting to purchase a copy of the book for yourself and a few others for friends—at that low price of only $350.00!
+I’m sure you’ll want to rush out right after this reading this teaching to purchase a copy of the book for yourself and a few others for friends—at that low price of only $350.00!

-Anchor One of Hope For All concludes with these words on page 26: “God’s promises and actions in biblical history demonstrate His prevailing love for all people.”
+Anchor One of Hope For All concludes with these words: “God’s promises and actions in biblical history demonstrate His prevailing love for all people.”

-Thousands of people coming to believe that simple statement are creating a groundswell—a tsunami—that is rapidly spreading around the world in these early years of the 21st century!
-You who are viewing or listening to this teaching are likely a part of this amazing worldwide movement.
+Thousands of people coming to believe that simple statement are creating a groundswell—a tsunami—that is rapidly spreading around the world in this early 1/4 of the 21st century!
+You who are reading this teaching are likely a part of this amazing worldwide movement.
 You are not alone in having come to believe this ancient, resurrected biblical view that God is restoring all humanity to Himself.
 In fact, you are the vanguard, the spearhead of this worldwide movement.

 A paraphrased rendering of a few verses in the 43rd chapter of the Old Testament book of the prophet Isaiah reads something like this (quote): “I’m about to do something brand-new for you, setting you on a new course, but you must be reaching out for it, or it’ll whiz right on by you.
 You’ll recognize it as it approaches.
 It’s bursting out!
 Don’t you see it?
 There it comes!